Technique of creating an optimal pocket for pacemaker implantation

 Incision and Dissection

-The incision is done as planned using a 22 or 11 G surgical blade with a single stroke.
+The incision is done as planned using a No. 22 or 11 G surgical blade with a single stroke.
 As far as possible the initial skin incision should be done with a single stroke without damaging skin edges with multiple strokes which may lead to scarring.

 - The requirement for shallow cuts is mandatory when doing re-operations (e. g. box changes, lead revisions ) as one never knows how close the underlying lead / device is to the skin.